Median of medians

 In computer science, the median of medians is an approximate median selection algorithm, frequently used to supply a good pivot for an exact selection algorithm, most commonly quickselect, that selects the kth smallest element of an initially unsorted array.
 Median of medians finds an approximate median in linear time.
 Using this approximate median as an improved pivot, the worst-case complexity of quickselect reduces from quadratic to linear, which is also the asymptotically optimal worst-case complexity of any selection algorithm.
 In other words, the median of medians is an approximate median-selection algorithm that helps building an asymptotically optimal, exact general selection algorithm (especially in the sense of worst-case complexity), by producing good pivot elements.

 Median of medians can also be used as a pivot strategy in quicksort, yielding an optimal algorithm, with worst-case complexity $O(n\log n)$.

 The median of medians algorithm guarantees a worst-case runtime of O(n) by recursively selecting good pivot elements, discarding at least 30% of elements at each step.

 Although this approach optimizes the asymptotic worst-case complexity quite well, it is typically outperformed in practice by instead choosing random pivots for its average $O(n)$ complexity for selection and average $O(n\log n)$ complexity for sorting, without any overhead of computing the pivot.

-Similarly, Median of medians is used in the hybrid introselect algorithm as a fallback for pivot selection at each iteration until kth smallest is found.
+Similarly, median of medians is used in the hybrid introselect algorithm as a fallback for pivot selection at each iteration until kth smallest is found.
 This again ensures a worst-case linear performance, in addition to average-case linear performance: introselect starts with quickselect (with random pivot, default), to obtain good average performance, and then falls back to modified quickselect with pivot obtained from median of medians if the progress is too slow.
 Even though asymptotically similar, such a hybrid algorithm will have a lower complexity than a straightforward introselect up to a constant factor (both in average-case and worst-case), at any finite length.

-The algorithm was published in Blum et al. (1973), and thus is sometimes called BFPRT after the last names of the authors (Blum, Floyd, Pratt, Rivest, Tarjan).
+The algorithm was published in 1973 and is sometimes called BFPRT after the last names of the authors (Blum, Floyd, Pratt, Rivest, Tarjan).
 In the original paper, the algorithm was referred to as PICK, referring to quickselect as FIND.